slub/kitodo-production-docker/kitodo/README.md

 To facilitate the use of Docker Compose, the Makefile can be used.
 It takes care of the creation of the project folder and provides various targets to manage the Compose project.

-For more informations using following command:
+For more information use the following command:

 ```
 make help